roberto-goncalves/alertmanager-cluster/README.md

 Results:

-If everything is correct the cluster will automatically deduplicate the message from Prometheus with
+If everything is correct the cluster will automatically deduplicate the message from Prometheus with:
 ```
 application_1    | 172.26.0.5 - - [28/Sep/2019 19:37:37] "POST / HTTP/1.1" 200 -
 ```
-Then, to test on alertmanager's standalone mode just comment out --cluster.peers from both, the results shoud be:
+Then, to test on alertmanager's standalone mode just comment out --cluster.peers from both on docker-compose.yml, the results shoud be:
 ```
 application_1    | 172.26.0.5 - - [28/Sep/2019 19:37:37] "POST / HTTP/1.1" 200 -
 application_1    | 172.26.0.2 - - [28/Sep/2019 19:37:37] "POST / HTTP/1.1" 200